Bradley-D/Bradley-D/README.md

 # It's me Bradley Davis :v:

-## About Me :coffee:
+## About Me :coffee: :mountain_bicyclist: :bicyclist: :snowboarder:
-Most of my free time is spent drinking coffee and riding bikes around the Gold Coast where I live.
+Most of my free time is spent drinking coffee and riding bikes around the Gold Coast where I live or thinking about another snow adventure.

 - Software Engineer at [CultureAmp](https://www.cultureamp.com/).
 - Learning not to hate TypeScript.